synnack/sogosync/README.md

   * Did not test other than SOGo but it should work with any caldav/cardav groupware, feedback are welcome.
 * An ActiveSync compatible mobile device
 	* [Comparison of Exchange ActiveSync clients](http://en.wikipedia.org/wiki/Comparison_of_Exchange_ActiveSync_clients)
-* PHP5 with the following libraries for a Debian system
+* PHP5 with the following libraries for a Debian/Ubuntu system

         $ apt-get install php5-curl php5-ldap php5-imap php-mail libawl-php